-From its humble start in 1970’s, to its meteoric rise in early 2000’s, email marketing has come a long way.
+From its humble start in 1970’s to its meteoric rise in the early 2000s, email marketing has come a long way.
 Studies show 72% of U.S. business owners consider email marketing to be the best marketing tool to increase loyal customers for their businesses.

 It is no surprise that email marketing has an important place in every business owner’s marketing arsenal.
 Data & Marketing Association reports more than 80% of digital marketers actively employ email segmentation as a marketing tactic.
 A topic we will cover intensively for business owners.

 Fun Fact: Only 37% of small business owners today consistently use email segmentation as a top marketing tactic for their customers.

 Through this blog, we want to equip you with enough knowledge on email segmentation so you fully understand all the benefits it offers.
 Read how to use email segmentation and how to utilize simple business data to improve your email marketing efforts.
 You will also learn how to communicate with customers through your email marketing funnel – from customers who are not even aware of your products to the more involved customers interested in new product launches.

 Emails sent out to customers using some form of email segmentation generate a 39% higher open rate as compared to emails that are sent out without any type of email segmentation.
 Moreover, segmented emails have a 24% higher chance of leading to purchase than regular email blasts.

 Let’s talk about how email segmentation can effectively help business owners communicate with their customers both to grow sales and make brand connections.